VCTLabs/vct-web/README.rst

 * save your changes, check with "git diff", view with local server/editor (repeat as needed)

-* clean and build (if errors, fix them and repeat)
+* clean and build "pelican -s pelicanconf.py" (if errors, fix them and repeat)
 * upload to web server

 It actually goes pretty quick once you've done it a few times; I'm not sure if vi has an rSt mode, but ReText is a decent little gtk-based .rst editor with a view mode (among other things).
-Otherwise you can run the local python http server to see how things get rendered.
+Otherwise you can run the local python http server (e.g. "./develop_server.sh start 8080" to run on port 8080) to see how things get rendered.

 I just fixed my nested bullets in ReText, and the error messages were reasonably helpful, provided you have the reStructuredText documentation.
 Start with the